 (3 min read)

-Moving from snail mail to email (reducing postage), from wet signature to E-signature (less paper usage), from paper cups to BYOM (bring-your-own-mug), companies large and small can always find ways to cut costs, eliminate waste or be more efficient.
+There are many more examples of improving operational efficiency that can be easily implemented.
 Dual monitors minimizes printing, but also increases productivity.
-Homebased workers reduces facilities expense, but also brings scheduling flexibility and greater employee satisfaction.
+Home-based workers reduce facilities expenses, but also brings scheduling flexibility and greater employee satisfaction.
 When prioritizing your efficiency goals, it’s important to factor-in areas where expense reduction may occur.
-In most cases, an initial investment will be required, but over time, you want to be sure the benefits far outweigh the cost.
+In most cases, an initial investment will be required.
+Just make sure that over time, the benefits will far outweigh the cost.

 Above all, engage your team.
 Involving the staff members affected increases buy-in, ensures processes are accurately documented and provides meaningful insight into areas of inefficiency.
 From clerical to customer-facing functions, ongoing feedback is critical to measuring effectiveness.
 The ideal workplace runs efficiently and has engaged employees.
 This helps ensure that employees are well equipped to deliver a best-in-class experience to your customers.

 The article above is part of our B2B series offering tips to other business owners, managers and entrepreneurs.
 Also see our tips on Sales and Marketing, Finance and company direction written by the subject matter experts.
 Follow us on LinkedIn for more business-related topics.